 - Maintain a neutral tone and avoid presenting the facts in an overtly argumentative manner;

 - Include only facts that are in the record and cite meticulously to the record.
-Every factual statement in your memorandum should be followed by a citation to the Statement of Facts and the cited paragraph of the Statement of Facts must cite to a portion of the record which truly supports the facts asserted.
+Every factual statement in your memorandum should be followed by a citation to the Statement of Facts and exhibits in the Joint Appendix.
 A judge who is convinced that your citations are reliable is more likely to use your memorandum as a reference document and, accordingly, to view the facts in a manner favorable to your client;

 - If you represent the party seeking summary judgment, include only facts that are undisputed.
 Relying on facts as to which there is a genuine dispute can harm your case by allowing the opposing party to point out a genuine issue of material fact, thereby defeating summary judgment.